kamakshidhamija7-ops/netflix-content-strategy-analysis/README.md

 Basic data cleaning was performed, including handling null values, standardizing formats, and splitting multi-value fields where required.

+## SQL Techniques Used

+- Data filtering using WHERE conditions
+- Aggregations using COUNT, AVG, and GROUP BY
+- Subqueries for layered analysis
+- Common Table Expressions (CTEs)
+- Window functions for ranking and comparison
+- String functions for splitting multi-value columns
+- Date functions for time-based analysis

 ## Business Questions

 This analysis aims to answer the following business-driven questions: